donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 This distribution gap has motivated researchers and practitioners (myself included) to explore the concept of **shallow fusion**: combining general-purpose ASR models with domain-specific language models during inference.
 Rather than requiring extensive retraining, shallow fusion leverages existing domain expertise from an external language model at inference time.
 While the approach has shown promise in various implementations, the questions I would like to explore in this article are: Can a language model trained on domain-specific text meaningfully improve speech-to-text transcription quality within an adjacent domain?
 And critically, what are the failure modes associated with this type of integration?

-## Background & Existing Approaches (needs refinement)
+## Background & Existing Approaches

 The challenge of domain adaptation in ASR has prompted several approaches, each with distinct trade-offs in cost, performance, and implementation complexity.
-So before diving into my implementation, I'll examine how the research community has approached this domain mismatch problem and where shallow fusion fits among existing solutions.
+Before diving into my implementation, I'll examine how the research community has approached this domain mismatch problem and where shallow fusion fits among existing solutions.

 **Traditional domain adaptation** typically requires collecting domain-specific audio paired with ground truth transcriptions, then fine-tuning pretrained models on this data.
 While effective, this approach faces significant barriers: domain-specific audio is expensive to collect, transcription labeling is labor-intensive, and the resulting datasets often remain small and brittle compared to the large scale datasets that the base model was trained on.
-This approach also runs the risk of catastrophic forgetting[^1]
+This approach also runs the risk of catastrophic forgetting[^1], where the model loses its general capabilities when adapting to the specific domain.

 **Context injection methods** attempt to bridge the gap by incorporating domain-specific text directly into the model's context window, essentially "prompting" the ASR system with relevant terminology.
 However, these approaches offer no optimization signal and rely heavily on trial and error to achieve meaningful improvements.
-They are also architecture dependent and rely on the decoder's prompting capacity.
+They are also architecture dependent and rely on the decoder's prompting capacity, which may be limited in models not explicitly designed for such conditioning.

 **Fusion techniques** represent a middle ground, combining predictions from multiple models during inference rather than requiring extensive retraining.
 The research community has explored three primary variants:

-- **Cold fusion** ???
+- **Cold fusion** integrates language model predictions during training, learning to combine acoustic and language model features through additional parameters while keeping the pre-trained models frozen
-- **Deep fusion** learns the combination weights through additional neural network layers
+- **Deep fusion** learns the combination weights through additional neural network layers that are trained to optimally merge predictions from both models
-- **Shallow fusion** combines model predictions through simple weighted averaging during inference
+- **Shallow fusion** combines model predictions through simple weighted averaging during inference, requiring no additional training

-Shallow fusion’s appeal lies in its simplicity and flexibility, as it requires no additional training of the base ASR model.
-Instead, you incorporate predictions from an external language model directly at inference time, blending the acoustic model’s view of the audio with the language model’s understanding of domain-specific text.
+Shallow fusion's appeal lies in its simplicity and flexibility, as it requires no additional training of the base ASR model.
+Instead, you incorporate predictions from an external language model directly at inference time, blending the acoustic model's view of the audio with the language model's understanding of domain-specific text.
 Importantly, the only data needed to build or adapt the external language model is unstructured text, which can be collected far more easily than transcribed audio and used in a self-supervised training setup.

 However, the approach introduces its own challenges.
 If the language model is weighted too heavily, it may bias transcriptions toward plausible but incorrect tokens; too lightly, and the domain benefits are lost.
 Tuning the weighting factor for the external model often requires domain-specific adjustment.
 In addition, shallow fusion increases inference cost since predictions must run through a second model[^2].
-These trade-offs make it essential to understand the method’s failure modes before deploying it in practice.
+These trade-offs make it essential to understand the method's failure modes before deploying it in practice.

 ## Implementation: Medical Domain Fusion Pipeline